-When reviewing and rating books that I read, this is the rating system that I use:
+When rating books that I’ve read, this is the rating system that I use:

 ★★★★★ — I absolutely loved this book; it was incredible and I definitely recommend it.
 I think that the characters were well-rounded, the story was intriguing, the writing was brilliant, and, overall, this was an amazing novel.